geerlingguy/raspberry-pi-dramble/README.md

 > To un-provision a Pi, you can either use `apt-get remove --purge [package]` and `apt-get autoremove` to remove installed packages/configuration, then reboot... or you can reimage the microSD cards from a fresh copy of Raspbian or `diet-raspbian`.
 I prefer the latter, but for quick testing/experimentation will do the former (or create Ansible playbooks to back out all the changes).

-#### Testing the default balancer configuration

-At this point, the infrastructure should already be serving http requests through the load balancer, and you can verify this by opening your browser and pointing it at the IP address of your balancer (in my case, `http://10.0.1.60/`).

-Refresh the page a few times (if you're using Chrome, use Shift + Command + R to refresh the cached page), and you should see the IP address on the page switch between the three different webserver IP addresses.

 ### Deploying Drupal to the Raspberry Pis

-First, before we deploy our Drupal 8 site to the Raspberry Pis, you should set up your local workstation's hosts file so you can enter the web address `http://pidramble.com/` in your browser and load the site through the load balancer.
+Before we deploy our Drupal 8 site to the Raspberry Pis, you should set up your local workstation's hosts file so you can enter the web address `http://pidramble.com/` in your browser and load the site through the load balancer.
 You will need to add the following line to the end of your hosts file:

     10.0.1.60  pidramble.com